Alonso's blog

 return add(left, right)

 But it wouldn't be equivalent to our previous examples.
 Because the genericAdd is not truly generic.
 Can't work with types defined outside the module.
-For this you would still need type classes.
+For this you would still need Elixir's protocols.

 Side note: It could be allowed to overload functions from outside the module, making this a suitable replacement to type classes.
-But it would bring many complications.
-First, functions without type annotations would have to have a constraint for each function call inside their body, for making them truly generic.
-Second, possible ambiguities from overloading (or multiple parameter type classes) now extend to the whole program.
+But this brings many complications.
+First, functions without type annotations would have to have a constraint for each function call inside their body, without them they wouldn't be generic.
+Second, possible ambiguities from overloading now extend to the whole program.
 Maybe, this could make easy to have libraries that don't compose well, as I don't see a way to enforce an orphan rule.
-On the other hand, Elixir already doesn't count with an orphan rule, so maybe it's not a big problem in practice.
+On the other hand, Elixir already doesn't count with an orphan rule, so maybe it's not a big deal in practice.

 Advantages